Why Prince Harry and Meghan Markle Will Not Attend the Super Bowl - Yahoo Sports

 Why Prince Harry and Meghan Markle Will Not Attend the Super Bowl

-However, it's not a great time for the royal couple to attend more events.
+But it's not a great time for the royal couple to attend more events.
 Next week, they'll be traveling to kick off the Invictus Games.
-And just after his appearance at the NFL Honors, Harry flew to the U.K. to see his father, King Charles, who announced this week that he is undergoing treatment for his recently diagnosed cancer.
+And just after his appearance at the NFL Honors, Harry flew to the U.K. to see his father, King Charles, who recently announced that he is undergoing treatment for his recently diagnosed cancer.

-But his time at the gala was appreciated by the attendees, including the honoree.
-Heyward seemed awestruck on stage, saying, “Man, Prince freaking Harry.
+Even so, his time at the gala was appreciated by the attendees, including the honoree.
+Cameron seemed awestruck on stage, saying, “Man, Prince freaking Harry.
 Man, I’m in shock.
 That’s Prince Harry.”

 The Duke's introductory speech also went over well with the crowd.